JuliaWood1/datafest2020/README.md

 My Tableau Public Profile
 https://public.tableau.com/profile/julia2053#!/

-Look at the Jupyter Notebook,  it has EVERYTHING.
+Look at the Jupyter Notebook,  it has EVERYTHING and links to visualizations!